SuperShinyEyes/cs-cheatsheet/subjects/info-viz/fundamentals.rst

 Lie factor
 ##########
 The “Lie Factor” is a value to describe the relation between the size of effect shown in a graphic and the size of effect shown in the data.
+To ensure the Integrity of a graphic, its Lie Factor should have a value between 0.95 and 1.05.

 Space-time narrative
 ####################